Lynnesbian/super-amy/README.md

 - itraykov's [profile.lua](https://bitbucket.org/itraykov/profile.lua/) (No licence provided)

 ### Super Amy
-This project, including all music and graphics, but *not the included libraries*, is licenced under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
+The source code of this project, **not** including all music and graphics, and also **not** including the supplied libraries, is licenced under the [MPL 2.0](https://www.mozilla.org/media/MPL/2.0/index.txt) licence.
 The text of this licence is available in the "COPYING" file in the root directory of this project.

+The assets used in this project -- that is, the music and graphics, but **not** the supplied libraries -- are available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
+The text of this licence is available in the "asset-licence.txt" file in the "res" directory of this project.

 ![CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png "CC BY 4.0")